jenssegers/codeigniter-authentication-library/README.md

 This is a secure authentication library for codeigniter.

-**WARNING**: this is version 2 this library, this is a more simplified and more easy to use version that is easier to implement in existing code.
-The original library relied too much on correct model communication that has been removed.
-Most of the functionality has been preserved although some things have been completely moved to the model as you can see in the example folder.
+**WARNING**: this is version 2 of this library, a more simplified, easier to use version that is easier to implement in existing code.
+The original library relied too much on correct model communication that now has been removed.
+Most of the functionality has been preserved, although some things have been moved to the model as you can see in the example folder.

 Installation
 ------------